Trusted WordPress tutorials, when you need them most.

 In the next step, you’ll need to make a form using WPForms to set up event registration on your website.

-To start, you can visit the WPForms » Add New page from your WordPress dashboard.
+To start, you can visit the WPForms » All Forms page from your WordPress dashboard and click the ‘+ Add New’ button.
 This will launch the drag-and-drop form builder.

-Simply enter a name for your form at the top and then select the ‘Blog Post Submission Form’ template.
+WPForms offers thousands of form templates to choose from.
+Simply enter a name for your form at the top and then select a form template.

 Using the drag-and-drop form builder, WPForms lets you add different form fields.
 You can add a dropdown menu, checkboxes, phone number, address, website URL, and more.